tgroshon/criticalgamemastery.com/src/content/posts/character-development.md

 ### Poor Execution

   Let’s talk about a poorly executed Changer for a second.
 Most of the time this involves the "saint turned villain" trope.
 One of my biggest problems with many "saint turned villain" tropes is that their evolution doesn’t make any damn sense.

   I’m going to take a shot at a forbidden subject here.
 Star Wars.
 Let’s talk about how Anakin, in the prequels, just turned into a bad guy out of NOWHERE because friends of his said not-nice-things to him, he knocked up a woman 20 years his senior, and went from killing murderous sand rapists to slaughtering an entire pre-school worth of children.
-Full stop.
+Full stop

   Some of you are nodding your head in agreement, and some of you handsome devils/devilettes are saying "Dirk, you’re crazy and stupid and no one likes you."
 That’s fine.
 Fact of the matter is, this character‘s development was executed so poorly that it dragged down an entire franchise.

   Next point.